oldschoolgg/obdocs/minions.md

 Next, decide what you want to do.
 Skilling?
 PVM?
 Questing?
 Read the rest of the page to see what you can do, and how - and just do whatever you want to do!

 It's highly recommended to join the [support server](https://discord.gg/ob) for several reasons: All updates and changes to the bot are announced in the #news channel in the server.
 We have a #grand-exchange channel you can use to trade/sell items with others.
-We have a #notifications channel that shows all the rare drops, pets and other things that people are getting in real time!
+We have a #notifications channel that shows all the rare drops, pets, and other things that people are getting in real time!

 # Activities